thibthib/mastic/packages/mastic-polyfills/README.md

 npm i mastic-polyfills --save
 ```

-and then you can import the polyfills you want to pass to mastic-server or mastic-fill
+and then you can import the polyfills you want to pass to mastic-node-server or mastic-fetcher

 ```js
 import { Promise } from 'mastic-polyfills';